RedstoneWizard22/4D/src/data/wireframe/STRUCTURE.md

 ### faces

-List of vertex sets that enclose a face
+List of vertex sets that enclose a face.
+The vertices are listed in traversal order, so any adjacent pair of vertices is an edge of the face.
+Faces can have any number of vertices > 3, faces of different size for the same object are allowed.

 ```
 "faces":[